soywod/neverest/README.md

 CLI to synchronize, backup and restore emails, based on [`email-lib`](https://crates.io/crates/email-lib).

+*This GitHub repository is only used for improving the visibility of the project and for building releases.
+The real sources are located on [SourceHut](https://git.sr.ht/~soywod/neverest-cli).*

 ![screenshot](https://pimalaya.org/neverest/cli/latest/screenshot.jpeg)

 *The project is under active development, do not use in production before the final `v1.0.0` (or at least do some backups).*